 European Shares Set To Drift Lower At Open

-Public sector finance data from the U.K. is due later in the session, headlining a light day for the European economic news.
+Final consumer price figures from France and industrial orders data from Italy are due later in the session, headlining a light day for the European economic news.

-The pan European Stoxx 600 eased 0.4 percent.
-The German DAX dropped half a percent, France's CAC 40 index slid 0.3 percent and the U.K.'s FTSE 100 gave up 0.8 percent.
+The pan European Stoxx 600 ended flat with a negative bias.
+The German DAX edged up 0.1 percent, while France's CAC 40 index slipped 0.1 percent and the U.K.'s FTSE 100 shed 0.6 percent.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.